 - Implementing necessary actions and training to ensure that equality is advanced and embedded for all in line with a broad spectrum of corporate and curriculum policies, which guide the delivery of the whole curriculum and wider corporate business.

 - Engaging and communicating, both internally and externally, with learners, staff, visitors and the wider community where appropriate, in relation to the above.

 - Ensuring an organisational wide commitment to advancing and embedding EDI and that it is understood by all.

 - Ensuring that the GIG EDI Policy and Strategy is linked to GIG’s mission statement and strategic objectives.

 - The principle of equal opportunities is embedded in service delivery and that gender equality is promoted.

 - All activities are fully accessible to disabled people in line with our public duty under the 2010 Equality Act.

-- Monitoring impact of equal opportunities policies across the provision are in > line with the wider ESF programme targets detailed in the Operational Programme. > - Ensuring that the policy is informed by current legislation, the current > Ofsted Framework for Inspection, as well as Ofsted’s Eight Strategic Themes for > the Inspection of EDI and is supplemented by the following GIG policy documents: > - Harassment Policy and Procedure
+- Monitoring impact of equal opportunities policies across the provision are in line with the wider ESF programme targets detailed in the Operational Programme.

+- Ensuring that the policy is informed by current legislation, the current Ofsted Framework for Inspection, as well as Ofsted’s Eight Strategic Themes for the Inspection of EDI and is supplemented by the following TEC Partnership policy documents:

+- Harassment Policy and Procedure